Model Rachel McCord Goes Braless In White Crop Top While Sizzling In Stringed Patriotic Bikini Bottoms

 My babes at @absolutelyx are donating A WEEK SUPPLY of water to someone in need for every social media post tagging #raiseitforward @absolutelyx and @waterforpeople before #earthday!! ????????????Who wants to join me?
 Our goal this year is to reach 10,000 posts because we want to get that week increased to a MONTH! ????????
 Earth day is this weekend so I NEED your help now! ❤️#joinme #raiseitforward

-To accessorize the look — the model rocked a gold-chained necklace, gold hoop earrings, and she also carried around her pet chihuahua during the outing.
-Unfortunately for her social media followers, McCord did not post any photos from her fun beach outing on her Instagram account but she did share a few photos from an Alice and Olivia fashion show last week.
+To accessorize the look, the model rocked a gold-chained necklace, gold hoop earrings, and she also carried around her pet chihuahua during the outing.
+Unfortunately for her social media followers, McCord did not post any photos from her fun beach outing on her Instagram account, but she did share a few photos from an Alice and Olivia fashion show last week.
 In the images posted to her account, the 29-year-old looks absolutely stunning in a black-and-white patterned two piece set from the show.

 View this post on Instagram